ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors oppose the use of corporal punishment and advocate for trauma-sensitive discipline policies and procedures.
+Corporal punishment adversely affects children and adolescents’ physical well-being, mental health and social/emotional development.
+School counselors oppose the use of corporal punishment and advocate for trauma-informed discipline policies and procedures.

 The Rationale